Motor Vehicle Safety

 Injury Prevention & Safety

 Motor vehicle injuries are the leading cause of unintentional injury for youth in Alberta.
 Crash rates are especially high during the first year of unsupervised driving.
-Research shows that teenagers have fewer crashes when there are limits on their unsupervised driving that are gradually relaxed as they gain driving experience.
+Studies have found that teenagers have fewer accidents when there are rules about driving on their own that become less strict as they gain more experience.

-Teenagers face many different traffic situations once they get their driver’s license and start to drive.
+When teenagers get their driver's licenses and start driving, they encounter various traffic situations.
 They need to make a number of driving decisions, but their ability to assess risks and future consequences is not fully developed.
 To prevent dangerous risk-taking and injuries, it is essential that youth learn to manage driving risks slowly and practice making safe choices.
 Adults can help teenagers learn how to manage risk by letting them try new skills and making sure they understand how to stay safe.
 Parents are role models for teen passengers in their vehicle.

 Key Messages